 Q: Can I request a Marked Patrol Vehicle to be used for my off-duty job request?

 A: Yes.
 The assigned coordinator is responsible to fill out a "Request for Marked Patrol Vehicle for Off-Duty Work" form (80-33D), and forward it to the precinct commander for approval.
-If approved, the City will charge you $7 an hour and .95 cents a mile for the drive from the precinct to your job location, for the vehicle use and time during the job, and the drive back to the precinct.
+If approved, the City will charge you $1.25 a mile for the drive from the precinct to your job location, for the vehicle use and time during the job, and the drive back to the precinct.

 Q: Can I obtain an invoice, contract or do billing through the Phoenix Police Department?